exaxorg/filedups/README.md

    command is powerful, please have a look at the help information using `--help`.

- - Using `ax run ``fullpath` will print out the full path for each job directory.
+ - Using `ax run --fullpath` will print out the full path for each job directory.
 The curious will use this for manual investigation of the job directories!